fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/3_demo_app_no_directory/README.md

 ### __Implement Configurator.java__

 The Configurator has the following tasks:
-- Java entry point of the example demo.
+- Java entry point of the demo application.
 - Initialization of essential BACnet/IT components (e.g. Directory Service).
 - Definition of the available Transport Bindings.
-- Linking between Application1 and ASE1, as well as between Application2 and ASE2.
+- Linking Application1 and ASE1, as well as Application2 and ASE2.
-- Linking between Transport Bindings and the ASEs.
+- Linking the Transport Bindings and the ASEs.
 - Triggers some communication between simulated BACnet devices.

 Note the following sequence diagram to understand better about the __Configurator__ tasks.